 The key aspect of the Cultura online forums, and one that differentiates this project from all other web-related intercultural exchanges, is that they are written in the students’ native language (or at least in the language of the country they are studying in).
-For more information about this and the online discussion forums in general, see: Educator's Forum

 The video calls